giulia-girardi/season-picker-tetris/README.md

 - Vegetable
 - Have 3 lives instead of game over on the first error
 - Make fruit appear from random x
+- Allow to go down faster when arrow down is pressed

 # Data structure